Official languages of the United Nations

 There are six official languages used in United Nations (UN) meetings and in which the UN writes and publishes all its official documents.
 In 1946, five languages were chosen as official languages of the UN: English, French, Russian, Spanish, and Chinese.
+In 1971, the United Nations' use of Traditional Chinese characters was replaced with Simplified Chinese characters.
 In 1973, Arabic was voted to be an additional official language.
-As of 2025, the official languages of the United Nations are:
+As of 2026, the official languages of the United Nations are: